kitware-resonant/django-auth-style/DEVELOPMENT.md

 1. Run: `docker-compose run --rm tailwind yarn add -D package-name`, substituting `package-name` as appropriate.

-This can also be done natively by running Yarn commands from the `tailwind/` directory, but be sure to re-build Docker afterwards (via Application Maintenance above).
+This can also be done natively by running Yarn commands in the repository root, but be sure to re-build Docker afterwards (via Application Maintenance above).